divya-mlcoder/skin-disease-identification-using-ML/README.md

 # THEORETICAL ANALYSIS
 The present study investigates the best strategy for aiding in the diagnosis of the presence or absence of melanoma through skin imaging.
 In the proposed strategy, what differentiates it from other methods of texture analysis is the inclusion of RGB components, adding texture information to the key points.
 The developed strategy involves the following steps:
-1.Random selection of a set of images with melanoma
+1. Random selection of a set of images with melanoma
-2.Generation of key points containing:
+2. Generation of key points containing:
 a. first order statistics information;
 b. second order statistics parameters
 c.
 RGB component information.
-3.Extraction of characteristics from all training images.
+3. Extraction of characteristics from all training images.
 4.Classification phase with the modelling using the training database.
-5.Application of the selected model to a test image database.
+5. Application of the selected model to a test image database.
-6.Result of the model applied to the test database.
+6. Result of the model applied to the test database.

 In addition, the algorithm used to read the key points does not depend on the image position, when capturing information in the region of interest—ROI.
- The block diagram in Figure3shows the proposed strategy.

 All data sets used are available in the Skin Lesion Analysis Towards Melanoma-International Skin Imaging Collaboration (ISIC).